Lora Hooper, Ph.D.

 University of Texas Southwestern Medical Center

-Her research team at UT Southwestern studies how the intestinal microbiota shapes various aspects of mammalian host physiology.
+Her research team at UT Southwestern studies how the intestinal microbiota shape various aspects of mammalian host physiology.
 The approaches used in her lab range from biochemical and structural approaches for understanding the molecular basis for intestinal immune responses, to mouse genetic approaches for identifying immune pathways that are important for maintaining host-microbial homeostasis.
-These studies are aimed at gaining a basic mechanistic understanding of how the immune system deals with symbiotic intestinal bacteria.
 More recently, her group has been exploring how the microbiota regulates mammalian metabolism through interactions with the circadian clock.